Article by Tor Pinney Back to List of Tor's Tips

 Like young children, dogs are at risk of falling overboard accidentally.
 The surest remedy for both is the same: you can string netting all the way around the boat's perimeter, in between the lifelines and the rail.
 This may also keep a spirited dog from jumping ship to follow when you go ashore without him.

 In warm weather, dogs need a shady spot to lay down, and drinking water available to them.
 (Kind of like people, aren't they?)
-In inclement weather and at night, our dog is welcomed belowdecks, but we roll out a length of carpet designated to protect the teak & holly cabin sole from his sharp claws.
+In inclement weather and at night, our dog is welcomed below decks, but we roll out a length of carpet to protect the teak & holly cabin sole from his sharp claws.

-Shaolin has visited a dozen different countries to date.
+Shaolin has visited more than a dozen different countries to date.
 We've had no problems with officials.
 On the contrary, we find that nothing removes barriers quite so easily as a happy, friendly dog.
-We've met more people, been invited into more boats and homes, and been led into more great adventures simply because we accompanied Shaolin!
-And for Shaolin, no matter where we travel there's no language barrier!
+We've met more people, been invited into more boats and homes, and had more fun mini-adventures simply because we accompanied Shaolin.
+And for him, no matter where we travel there's no language barrier!

 ~ End ~